Website Accessibility Audit: All You Need to Know

 Technology and accessibility guidelines are constantly changing.
 Conducting regular audits helps you stay current with the latest standards and best practices.

 Aim for at least an annual audit, but more frequent quarterly or biannual checks are even better.
-Regular audits ensure that your website remains accessible as you add new content and features.
+Regular audits ensure your website remains accessible as you add new content and features.

 After Major Updates